 How much does an accountant cost in the UK?
 Outsourcing Costs explained.

 So how much does an accountant cost in the UK?
 The answer is – it depends.
 If you want a simple individual tax return then expect to pay anywhere between £75 to £350+ VAT depending on the quality of service.
 Most small businesses can expect to pay around £500 a year for a standard set of accountants (and submission to Companies House) however, the price is completely dependent on your company situation.

-Do you want to save hundreds on your next tax return or accounts?
+Do you want to find out how much your accountant will cost?
 Fill out the form below and we'll get quotes from local accountants in your area.
 Time to complete: 30 seconds.

 The cost of outsourcing your accounting can depend firstly on the size of the business, the type of business you own (self-employed or limited company) the number of employees you have, the number of company directors and other factors such as where your business is situated.
 If you are self-employed and need your tax return filed and your accounts done then an average range would be between 250 to 1,000 + VAT.